thomasjames433/Hall_Booking_System_Backend/README.md

 #### changebookingstatus/id

  POST- FOR ADMINS ONLY, input fields - booking_status.
 The admin can change it to any of the 4, 'available','booked' (to approve),'pending','rejected'.
-If the admin books a slot that has already been booked, it does not follow through, the status remains as pending
+If the admin approves a slot that has already been booked, it does not follow through, the status remains as pending

  id - is the id of the Schedule object made when a user requests to book a hall